 |Median Pay, 2020||$49,960 (health and safety technicians)**||$76,340 (health and safety specialists)**|

-Source: *International Board for Certification of Safety Managers and **United States Bureau of Labor Statistics
+Sources: *International Board for Certification of Safety Managers and **United States Bureau of Labor Statistics

 The Certified Healthcare Safety Professional credential is awarded to many different types of professionals in the healthcare field.
 For example, a physician or a biomedical profession can qualify for this certification.
 For the purpose of this article, however, only associate and bachelor's degrees in healthcare management will be discussed.
 Graduates of these two degree programs with some years of experience can also earn the CHSP designation.